 The Webasto Group is one of the 100 leading automotive suppliers worldwide.
 As world market leader in sunroof solutions, Webasto offers the broadest product range of high quality roof systems for automotive manufacturers.
 From large-area panorama roofs with versatile additional features, and classic sunroofs through to convertible roofs.

 They were searching for a solution to optimize the quality and efficiency of the drilling and assembly station for the assembly of the Mercedes G-class bumper.
 Specifically the drilling process for the license plates was prone to human error.
 With Arkite’s Human Interface Mate (HIM) the operator is supported with visual instructions on the workstation and the bumper itself.
-If a drilling error is about to take place, HIM intervenes real-time and warns operator instantaneously to avoid the mistake.
-Regarding the bumper assembly process, all necessary human actions are verified by HIM, before the expedition report is printed out.
+If a drilling error is about to take place, the HIM intervenes real-time and warns operator instantaneously to avoid the mistake.
+During the bumper assembly process, all necessary human actions are verified by the HIM, before the expedition report is printed out.

 Benteler operates worldwide in the fields of automotive technology, steel and tube production, engineering and distribution.